CollinsLemeke/CollinsLemeke/README.md

 ### About Me

-AI Research Engineer and MSc Artificial Intelligence student at the University of Greater Manchester, affiliated with the **Centre for Intelligence of Things (CIoTh)** under Prof. Celestine Iwendi and **IEEE**.
-Co-founder of the **AI Nexus Society** at UGM.
+AI Engineer with hands-on experience building and experimenting with machine learning & deep learning models for real-world applications, affiliated with the **Centre for Intelligence of Things (CIoTh)** and **IEEE**.
+Cofounder & vice chair of the **AI Nexus Society** the first AI dedicated society at the University of Greater Manchester.

+Core skills: Machine Learning · Deep Learning · Computer Vision · NLP & Transformers · Hugging Face & Open-Source AI · IT Infrastructure

-I build end-to-end AI systems — from model training to production deployment — across NLP, computer vision, and IoT.
-With a background in IT infrastructure and progression to Senior IT Support Engineer, I bring strong systems thinking and deployment awareness to every project.
-My research spans deep learning, transformer architectures, and cognitive computing, with multiple IEEE conference publications.
+I build practical AI systems across machine learning, deep learning & transformer architecture applying modern techniques to solve real problems.
+With a background in IT Infrastructure and progression to Senior IT Support

 -----